atbcb/ICTTestingBaseline/docs/05Changing.md

 Advisory: Tips for streamlined test processes
 ---------------------------------------------
 - Changing content might also include changes in color to convey information.
 If so, this test should check that the name is updated to reflect the meaning of the changed color.
 If color is used as the only visual means of conveying information (or changes in information), then the content would fail to meet SC 1.4.1 Use of Color (addressed in [Baseline 7.
 Sensory Characteristics](07Sensory.md).
 - The number of event notifications can be very large; if the number of changes to an element is unknown or very large, a sampling approach may be necessary.
+- Although an ARIA live region with an `aria-live` attribute set to `"off"` is not sufficient to provide programmatic notification of content changes, a web page may provide the user with an option to change the value of the `aria-live` politeness setting to provide sufficient notification.
+Such an option could be considered a "conforming alternate version" but must meet all of the requirements defined in [20.
+Conforming Alternate Version](20AlternateVersions.md).

 ----------------------------------------
 [Home/Table of Contents](index.md) | [Previous Baseline](04RepetitiveContent.md) | [Next Baseline](06Images.md)